 Final verdict: Consensus vs Grammarly

 Both Consensus and Grammarly are strong tools in the productivity space, but they serve different needs.
 Consensus stands out for only peer-reviewed sources, making it ideal for researchers.
-Grammarly differentiates with works everywhere, which benefits users focused on anyone who writes professionally.
+Grammarly is best at works everywhere — particularly for teams focused on anyone who writes professionally.

-With a 0.2-point rating advantage and 4,500 reviews, Grammarly has the edge in user satisfaction.
+Grammarly scores higher on ToolChase.
 The best approach is to try Consensus's free tier and Grammarly's free tier to see which fits your specific workflow.

 Related comparisons